Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 146,500

-Reclamation WaterSMART Program Categories: WEEG (2019, 2020), SWEP (2019)
+Reclamation WaterSMART Program Opportunities: WEEG (2019, 2020), SWEP (2019)

-Complemented Project Type: Canal lining, piping, automation
+Complemented Project Type: canal lining, piping, automation

-The Quincy Columbia Basin Irrigation District in Grant County, WA used three Reclamation WaterSMART grants, one in the Small-scale Water Efficiency Project category and two in the Water and Energy Efficiency Grants category, to line or pipe canals and automate a lateral turnout.
+The Quincy Columbia Basin Irrigation District in Grant County, Washington used three Reclamation WaterSMART grants, one in the Small-scale Water Efficiency Project category and two in the Water and Energy Efficiency Grants category, to line or pipe canals and automate a lateral turnout.
 These projects eliminated 1,939 acre-feet of water losses per year in the West Canal project area for use during drought conditions.
 With additional NRCS assistance, agricultural producers, including historically underserved farmers, will be able to pipe over 6,900 linear feet of on-farm laterals, sub laterals, and open ditches saving an additional 2,400 acre-feet of water each year.
 Conversion to higher efficiency sprinkler systems will also help reduce soil erosion improving the quality of collected tailwater for use further down the system.
 In addition to the water saving and drought resilience benefits, EQIP funding will reduce nutrients transported to surface water from cropland, improve plant productivity and health on pasture, and improve wildlife habitat on associated agricultural land.

 Name: Kittitas Reclamation District